Simple deploys with NPM and rsync

 If you're using NPM already I don't see much reason to use rake

-instead but it might be useful if you're using a other Ruby tools.
+instead but it might be useful if you’re using other Ruby tools.